PopulusMedia/docs/static.markdown

 * data-anon-id is an anonymized user identifier on the partner app
 * data-pop-width is the maximum width of external content from Populus Media
 * data-pop-height is the maximum height external content from Populus Media
-* data-pop-icd10 is the ICD10 code associated with the session / visit
+* data-pop-keywords are the keywords associated with the session / visit

 The inline &lt;script&gt; tag is required to fetch the appropriate content from Populus Media based on the attributes passed in the tag and to render it within the &lt;ins&gt; element.
 For a complete list of attributes that could be passed, please refer the [home page](index.html).